php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 );
 ~~~

-## 8. Anonymous Classes
+## 8. Anonymous classes

-Anonymous Classes MUST follow the same guidelines and principles as closures
+Anonymous classes MUST follow the same guidelines and principles as closures
 in the above section.

 ~~~php